Logo

 }

-public async callback(code: string) {
+public async signOut(req?: NextRequest): Promise<void> {

-const tokens =
+const token = await this.getToken(req)

-await this.provider.validateAuthorizationCode(code)
+await this.session.invalidateSessionToken(token)

 }